This chocolate pound cake bakes up so rich & velvety, with lots of deep chocolate flavor. Lovely for dessert or as an afternoon pick-me-up!

 Chocolate pound cake sliced and served on a wooden board.

-Over the last week or so, I’ve made 3 batches of my famous brownies from scratch, plus a big batch of these thin & crispy chocolate chip cookies (they taste just like Tate’s!), and now I’ve got mean hankering for chocolate pudding with whipped cream on top.
+I’ve got lots of dessert recipes for chocolate lovers!
+You must try my famous brownies from scratch or my thin & crispy chocolate chip cookies (they taste just like Tate’s!), or how about a creamy chocolate pudding with whipped cream on top?

-I just love pound cake because of how simple it is, but also because it’s buttery and velvety and rich and dense and just so perfect!
-A slice of pound cake and a cup of tea or coffee is one of life’s greatest pleasures.
+I love pound cake because of how simple it is and because it’s buttery, velvety, rich, and dense.
+It’s so perfect!
+Some of life’s greatest pleasures are a slice of pound cake and a cup of tea or coffee.

 Chocolate pound cake recipe, baked in a loaf and served with fresh strawberries.